Chubby Parker: Music career

 were on Sears record labels: Conqueror Records, Silvertone Records, and Supertone Records.
 Sears also promoted Parker's records in its mail-order catalogs.

 Parker's repertoire included versions of well-known folk songs such as "Oh!
 Susanna", "Little Brown Jug", and "Darling Nelly Gray" as well as Henry Clay Work compositions.
 Other successful songs that he played on the radio and recorded included "Nickety, Nackety, Now, Now, Now", "I'm a Stern Old Bachelor", and "Get Away, Old Maids Get Away".

 Later life and legacy

 After 1931, Parker apparently left radio and stopped recording, although he did return for the WLS twelfth anniversary celebration in 1936.
-Parker continued doing business in Chicago, and died in 1940.
+Parker continued doing business in Chicago, and died on August 25, 1940.